 I’m a sucker for desssert-y breakfast foods, and homemade cinnamon rolls are the ultimate in that category!

 So Thanksgiving week seemed like the perfect time to share this recipe for homemade Pumpkin Cinnamon Rolls with pumpkin pecan filling and cream cheese icing!
-Add a cup of Easy DIY Pumpkin Spice Coffee and it’s holiday perfection!
+Add a cup of dark coffee and it’s fall breakfast perfection!

 The Best Pumpkin Cinnamon Rolls Ever! – from Sourdough Starter

 First thing’s first, because I know some of you are wondering…these cinnamon rolls are NOT SOUR!
 The bubbly sourdough starter give them a light and fluffy texture, but didn’t change the flavor in the least.
 If I hadn’t baked them myself, I never would have known they were made with sourdough starter.

 It may have been the pumpkin puree I added to the dough or the fact that I use an Alaskan sourdough starter from Cultures for Health (less sour and lower maintenance than some other strains).
 Regardless of how it happened, they weren’t sour in the least – they were 1,000% sweeeeeeeet!

 In fact, I’m going to boldly say they’re the BEST pumpkin cinnamon roll recipe of all time!
 My sample size was only 6 people, but we collectively oohed, aaahed, and mmm’d like a thousand times before we polished off that last roll.
 Seriously, I’d take these over pumpkin pie any Thanksgiving Day!